careBT/carebt_core/docs/tutorial/action_with_params.rst

 The ``on_init`` function is called rigth after the node was created.
 It is the place to put the code which should be executed once, after the node was created.
 In this example it is implemented that the two input parameters are checked if values are bound to them during creation.
-If the variables are not bound (``... is None``), the default value 0 is set.
+If the variables are not bound (``... is None``), the value is set zero.

 .. literalinclude:: ../../carebt/examples/action_with_params.py
     :language: python